Sectorial descent for wrapped Fukaya categories: A-infty -categorical results

-\begin{remark} The hypotheses of Proposition \ref{semiorthhocolim} are not (obviously) preserved under passing to opposite categories.
-This asymmetry can be traced back to the asymmetry in our definition of homotopy colimits, which is also not obviously preserved under passing to opposite categories.
-The converse is true as well: by Example \ref{formalreverse}, verifying the `opposite' of Proposition \ref{semiorthhocolim} for our definition of homotopy colimits would imply they are compatible with passing to opposite categories. \end{remark}
+\begin{remark} The hypotheses of Proposition \ref{semiorthhocolim} are not (obviously) preserved under passing to opposite $\ainf$-categories.
+This asymmetry can be traced back to the asymmetry in our definition of homotopy colimits, which is also not obviously preserved under passing to opposites.
+The converse is true as well: by Example \ref{formalreverse}, verifying the `opposite' of Proposition \ref{semiorthhocolim} for our definition of homotopy colimits would imply they are compatible with passing to opposites. \end{remark}

-\begin{remark} A folklore result states that pre-triangulated $\ainf$-categories over a field (or perhaps more generally a commutative ring, with cofibrancy assumptions as in \cite[\S 3.1]{gpssectorsoc}) $k$ are the same as $k$-linear stable $\infty$-categories.
+\begin{remark} A folklore result (for example, there is the unpublished work of Cohn \cite{cohn}) states that pre-triangulated $\ainf$-categories over a field (or perhaps more generally a commutative ring, with cofibrancy assumptions as in \cite[\S 3.1]{gpssectorsoc}) $k$ are the same as $k$-linear stable $\infty$-categories.
 In the latter $\infty$-category (of $k$-linear stable $\infty$-categories), we may consider (homotopy) colimits in the $\infty$-categorical sense (i.e.\ satisfying the relevant universal property).
-We expect (and closely related results appear in the literature \cite[Lemma A.3.5.13]{luriehttpub}) that this notion of homotopy colimit agrees with what we have defined here, namely that a diagram of pre-triangulated $\ainf$-categories over $\Sigma^\triangleright$ is a homotopy colimit diagram in the sense we define here iff it is a colimit diagram in the $\infty$-categorical sense.
+We could also consider an appropriately defined $\infty$-category of $\ainf$-categories.
+We expect (and closely related results appear in the literature \cite[Lemma A.3.5.13]{luriehttpub}) that these notions of homotopy colimit agree with what we have defined here, namely that a diagram of pre-triangulated $\ainf$-categories over $\Sigma^\triangleright$ is a homotopy colimit diagram in the sense we define here iff it is a colimit diagram in the $\infty$-categorical sense.
 To prove this, it would suffice, by Example \ref{formalreverse}, to show that the $\infty$-categorical colimits commute with localization in the sense of Lemma \ref{hocolimlocalcommute} and satisfy Proposition \ref{semiorthhocolim} (even just in the special case of $\{\Groth_{\tau\leq\sigma}\C_\tau\}_{\sigma\in\Sigma^\triangleright}$). \end{remark}

 It is a well-known fact that, given a ``nice decomposition'' of a diagram $\Sigma$, the (homotopy) colimit can be itself decomposed into (a colimit of) smaller colimits (see e.g., \cite[\S 4.2.3]{luriehttpub} which establishes a general framework for such decomposition formulae).
 For our purposes, the following special case of this property (discussed as motivation in \cite[beginning of \S 4.2]{luriehttpub}) will be sufficient: